Understanding Propofol: A Comprehensive Overview of Its Uses and Safety

 Q: How quickly does propofol work?

-A: Propofol typically takes effect within 30-60 seconds of intravenous administration, making it one of the fastest-acting anesthetic agents available.
+A: Propofol typically takes effect within 30-60 seconds of intravenous administration.
+This rapid onset makes it one of the fastest-acting anesthetic agents available.

 Q: Is propofol safe for outpatient procedures?